z3by/tweety/backend/README.md

-# Tweety
+# Backend of Tweety

-> A Twitter clone web app built with Django and Vue
+categorized by programming languages and frameworks used.